Vegan Lentil Soup |Instant Pot-Friendly

 This post may contain affiliate links.
 Read my full disclosure here.

-This easy Vegan Lentil Soup is chock full of wholesome ingredients and can be on the table in about 30-minutes.
+This easy Vegan Lentil Soup is chock full of wholesome ingredients and can be on the table in about 30 minutes.
 It’s a one-pot meal, so clean-up is a breeze!
 I’ve included directions for cooking on the stovetop, Instant Pot, and crockpot.

 Brimming with nutritious ingredients, this red lentil soup is perfectly filling and absolutely delicious.
+Packed with protein-rich lentils and fresh vegetables, it’s a perfect plant-based option for a warming, wholesome lunch or dinner.

 How to make vegan lentil soup